AdobeDocs/experience-cloud.en/help/website-implementation/pages/id-service.md

     1. Open your browser's Developer Tools
     1. Go to the `Application` tab
     1. Expand `Cookies` on the left side
-    1. Click on the domain `https://aem100-us.adobevlab.com/`
+    1. Click on the domain `https://aem.enablementadobe.com`
     1. Look for the AMCV_ cookie on the right hand side.
-You might see several since you have probably loaded the We.Retail site with both the default Launch property and Experience Cloud Organization as well as your own.
+You might see several since have loaded the We.Retail site using both it's hardcoded Launch property as well as mapped to your own.

    ![Verify the AMCV_ cookie](../assets/images/idservice-AMCVCookie.png)